Skip to main content

 UNITY Theme Program: Exploring Diverse Genders and Sexualities in Community

-UNITY logoThe UNITY Theme Program is a living-learning community that focuses on LGBTQ+ education, community-building, and leadership development.
-Our program empowers students to explore their identities and connect with various queer/trans communities at Cal while engaging issues affecting the LGBTQ+ community.
-Through the academic seminar, residential experience, and resource center, UNITY promotes identity exploration, community engagement, activism, and education while providing resources and support in a queer and trans community space.
+The UNITY Theme Program is a living-learning community that focuses on LGBTQ+ education, community-building, leadership development, and personal growth.
+Through the academic seminar and residential experience, UNITY promotes identity exploration, community engagement, activism, and education on LGBTQ+ issues while providing resources and support in a queer and trans community space.
+The UNITY program emphasizes respect and care for each others’ lived experiences by developing and honoring shared community agreements and principles.

 UNITY’s staff work to create resources and support for students as they explore identity, community, and advocacy through a lens of gender and sexual diversity.
 Our residential program includes options for gender-inclusive room assignments and centers the living experience around community building and holistic wellness, supported by a live-in theme program resident assistant.
-The academic curriculum focuses on learning about issues affecting queer and trans communities through discussion, reflection, and contexual education.
-Our program seeks to facilitate transformative dialogues and personal growth within the program while ensuring that members of our community respect each others’ lived experiences by adhering to community agreements, values, and principles.

 The UNITY Theme Program also promotes student leadership and activism by encouraging students to have a meaningful impact on the greater LGBTQ+ community at Cal.
 Students participate in retreats and socials and have opportunities to engage in community outreach, event planning, and advocacy work through contextual education.
 UNITY students are able to learn more about themselves, develop a network of friends/mentors, access community resources, and gain valuable skills and knowledge to build a strong foundation for their time here at UC Berkeley.